Now Hiring Bike Mechanic – winter 2022. See job post here.

 Kristin is a long-time bike advocate who formerly coordinated local Bike to Work events and created the Snohomish County Bike Map for Community Transit.
 She is the past president of B.I.K.E.S.
 Club of Snohomish County, a member of the Puget Sound Regional Council Bike-Pedestrian Committee, and former board president of the statewide Bicycle Alliance of Washington (now Washington Bikes).
 She has also been active in local Healthy Communities work through the City of Marysville and the Snohomish Health District.

-Claudia found Sharing Wheels online in 2020 when she was shopping for a bike for one of her three grandkids.
+Claudia found Sharing Wheels online in 2020 when she was shopping for a bike.
 Next thing you know, she was helping other people buy bikes, fix flats, and borrow tools for their DIY projects as a weekly customer service volunteer in the shop.

 Claudia recently moved to Everett to be near family.
 She was the vice provost at Central Michigan University, where she helped start the medical school.
 Sharing Wheels has given her a connection to her new community and a way to give back.
 She’s looking forward to learning bike repair during her shop time, and to helping Sharing Wheels thrive as a board member.